alex-santiago/aws-book-library-serverless/readme.md

 # Library api deployed to AWS using serverless

-A AWS api that inserts books into a dynamoDb table.
-The api is deployed using serverless.
+An AWS api that inserts books into a dynamoDb table.
+The api is deployed using the [serverless](https://serverless.com/) framework.

 ## Basic operations: